zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

 ## Estimated time

 This tutorial guides you through the steps in roughly 20 minutes.
+If you explore other concepts related to this tutorial, it can take longer to complete.

 ## Prerequisites and assumptions - before you begin